 I have a confession to make.

-Well a few actually.
+Well, a few actually.
 But the first is I’ve spent the better part of this week in a post-vacation funk.
 Does that ever happen to you?
-You spend a week in tropical bliss – away from the stresses of your daily life – only to return & have it all come crashing back down on you??
+You spend a week in tropical bliss – away from the stresses of your daily life – only to return & have it all come crashing back down on you?
 Surely I’m not alone in this.
+I was glad to hear that my friend also experiences this when returning to normal life.
+My friend is a social media influencer, and she said she always struggles to post when she gets back.
+Last time she went on vacation, she told me she had to use a website called Nitreo to generate hashtags for her posts for a while because she couldn’t think of any herself.
+As she’s an influencer, hashtags should really come naturally to her, but she’d just got back from her vacation and she couldn’t think of any hashtags to post.
+Thankfully, that website was helpful and she was able to get posting again on her Instagram account.
+As a blogger, our lines of work are a little different, but it was good to hear that other people struggle to get back to work following a peaceful vacation.
 Well today, I’ve made a decision to pull myself out of the funk.
 I’m back to blogging today because writing always makes me feel better & I’m choosing to let go of the “everyone else’s recap is already so much better than yours is going to be so why bother” mentality that has been stifling me & keeping me from writing this post.

 Let me backtrack…A couple of weeks ago Kes & I attended BlogPodium.
 Our first blogger conference.
 And it was amazing.